Compact kitchens: Who says they’re a disadvantage?

 8. Play with visual effects

 So far we’ve created an excellent foundation.
-The elements are well-organized, the kitchen has been perfectly planned and designed, and the materials and lighting would satisfy the most demanding interior designer.
+The elements are well-organised, the kitchen has been perfectly planned and designed, and the materials and lighting would satisfy the most demanding interior designer.
 Now we can start with the fun part.

 How to give your mini kitchen that “je ne sais quoi” We love a painted feature wall, some exposed brick, a floor area marked out in bespoke tiles, or some paintings and photos to give it the feel of a living area.